Belly (band): 1992–93: Formation and Star

+All four original members of Belly knew each other from high school on Aquidneck Island, Rhode Island.
+The Gormans and Abong came out of the Newport hardcore punk scene (the Gormans having played in Verbal Assault, Abong in Vicious Circle).
+Donelly had previously co-founded two Boston-based indie rock bands, Throwing Muses and The Breeders, the former with her step-sister Kristin Hersh and the latter with Kim Deal of the Pixies.

 Donelly named the band "Belly" because she thought the word was "both pretty and ugly."
 The band played their first concert on March 14, 1992 at the 3's bar in their hometown of Newport, Rhode Island.

 The band's debut EP, Slow Dust (1992), made it to number one on the United Kingdom indie chart.
 Soon after, their single "Feed the Tree" made the Top 40 in the UK Singles Chart and their first album, Star (1993), hit number two on the UK Albums Chart.

 In the United States, the album was RIAA certified gold, largely based on the success of "Feed the Tree" on Modern Rock radio stations and MTV, where the video was featured as part of MTV's Buzz Bin videos and Alternative Nation video show for much of 1993.
 Two follow-up singles were released, "Gepetto" and "Slow Dog," but neither matched the initial success of "Feed the Tree."
 Belly was nominated for two Grammys in 1994: Best New Artist and Best Alternative Music Performance for Star.
 The album went on to sell over 800,000 copies in the US alone.
 On several early '93 tour dates in the US and the UK, former Throwing Muses member Leslie Langston lent a hand on bass.

 In early 1993, they embarked on a 'joint headliner' tour with Radiohead.
 Following a short warm up tour of smaller venues in the UK also in early 1993, they embarked upon a larger tour where they were supported by the Cranberries.